MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-drop-shipment.md

 After the vendor ships the items, you can post the sales order as shipped.
 You can also post the purchase order, but only with the **Receive** option until the sales order has been invoiced.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Orders**, and then choose the related link.
-2. Open the sales order that you created in the "To create a sales order for drop shipment" section.
+2. Open the sales order that you created in [To create a sales order for drop shipment]().
 3. In the **Qty. to Ship** field, specify how many of the order quantity to ship, the full or a partial order quantity.
 4. Choose the **Post** or **Post and Send** action.
 5. Choose either the **Ship** option to invoice later, or the **Ship and Invoice** option to invoice immediately.